p2pderivatives/p2pderivatives-client/README.md

 bitcoin-cli -datadir=./bitcoind -conf=bitcoin.regtest.conf generatetoaddress 9 $(bitcoin-cli -datadir=./bitcoind -conf=bitcoin.regtest.conf -rpcwallet=alice getnewaddress)
 ```

-Replace the number `9` with the number of block you wish to generate.
+Replace the number `9` with the number of block you wish to generate (you need to generate at least 6 blocks for the contract to be considered published).

 ## Contributing